MapsPeople/docs/src/getting-started/android/new-project.md

 You can open the project through Android Studio by navigating through **File -> New -> Project from Version Control -> GitHub**.
 Log in and clone the project.

-You can also follow the steps below to start your app from scratch or to enhance the Basic Examples, more features will be explained in the [guides]({{ site.url }}/android/v3/guides/).
+You can also follow the steps below to start your app from scratch or to enhance the Basic Examples, more features will be explained in later guides.

 ## Setup MapsIndoors